Introducing Judge Lowe

 Office Contact Information:

-During his tenure he has assisted in or overseen: the creation and implementation of the Teen Court program, the creation of several citizens feedback processes (including the first citizen survey and town hall meetings resulting in our first annual report), the expansion of our work detail program and its participation in the states Adopt A Road program, the review and modification of many of the court’s standard forms and assisted in the design and planning for the new 35th District Court building.
-In addition he initiated the Drug/Sobriety Court program now overseen by Judge Gerou, the updating of the advice of rights forms for criminal misdemeanors and probation violations, the drafting of procedures for the use of translators, and oversaw the Court Historical Committee and its displays for the court building.
-He has served at the Chief Judge and Chief Judge Pro-Tem for the 35th District Court.
+During his tenure, he has assisted in or overseen the creation and implementation of the Teen Court program, the creation of several citizens’ feedback processes (including the first citizen survey and town hall meetings resulting in our first annual report), the expansion of our work detail program and its participation in the States Adopt-A-Road program, the review and modification of many of the court’s standard forms, and assisted in the design and planning for the new 35th District Court building after the fire.
+In addition, he initiated the Drug/Sobriety Court program that is now overseen by Judge Gerou, and the updating of the advice of rights forms for criminal misdemeanors and probation violations, the drafting of procedures for the use of translators, and oversaw the Court Historical Committee and its displays for the court building.
+He has served as the Chief Judge and Chief Judge Pro-Tem for the 35th District Court.

 Judge Lowe graduated from Plymouth-Salem High School.
-He received his undergraduate degree from Hillsdale College and his law degree from Thomas M. Cooley Law School.
+He received his undergraduate degree from Hillsdale College, and his law degree from Thomas M. Cooley Law School.
 He currently serves as the Chair of the Center for Civic Education Through Law.
-He is a past President of the Michigan District Judges Association and the Thomas M. Cooley Law School Southeastern Michigan Alumni Association.
-He has served on the State Bar of Michigan Judicial Council, the Academic Advisory Committee of the Michigan Judicial Institute and the Secondary Schools Civic Curriculum Project of the Open Justice Commission of the State Bar of Michigan.
+He is a past President of the Michigan District Judges Association, and the Thomas M. Cooley Law School Southeastern Michigan Alumni Association.
+He has served on the Michigan Judicial Institute and the Secondary Schools Civic Curriculum Project of the Open Justice Commission of the State Bar of Michigan.
 He is a past Chair at the Law-Related Education Committee of the State Bar of Michigan.